RenderKit/embree/doc/src/compilation.md

 macOS M1

   - Apple Clang 12.0.5 (macOS 11.7.1)

+IMPORTANT: Unfortunatlly, latest version of the Intel® oneAPI DPC++/C++ Compiler (2023.2.1), has a bug that doesn't allow Embree to run correctly with ISAs >= AVX2.
+Please wait for 2024.0.0, which will be released soon after Embree 4.3.0.

 Embree supports using the Intel® Threading Building Blocks (TBB) as the tasking system.
 For performance and flexibility reasons we recommend